TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ComposerJson/Index.rst

    if your extension depends on them.

 ``replace``
-  The replace part can be used to tell the composer that any other found code for your extension will be overridden by your own code for this extension.
+  The replace part allows you to modify the extension locally and to avoid conflicts with a code for this extension coming from an external repository.

 ``extra``
    The extra `typo3/cms` section can be used to provide a TYPO3 extension_key for the package.